 Carly aims to communicate about educational research in accessible, engaging, and convincing ways, be it in writing or face-to-face.
 She draws on research findings to highlight that educating for financial capability is a complex pursuit, and argue the importance of adopting local, culturally responsive, inquiry-based practices that seek to align classroom tasks and pedagogies with the diverse identities, experiences, values, and norms students bring to their learning.

-Carly is regularly engaged by teacher associations and schools, being recognised as a dynamic, thought-provoking presenter who involves school leaders and teachers in professional learning that promotes critical conversation and inspires innovation.
+Carly is regularly engaged by teacher associations and schools, being recognised as a dynamic, thought-provoking presenter who is dedicated to involving school leaders and teachers in professional learning that promotes critical conversation, inspires innovation, and transforms pedagogical practice.

 Carly writes for academic, government, teacher and preservice teacher audiences.
 She also writes for The Conversation on the topic of financial literacy education and has been interviewed by ABC Radio on a number of occasions.